alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/audios/2026/2026-05-18-ruling-on-adhan-in-the-newborns-ear-and-iqamah-in-the-other-ear.md

 - ibn-uthaymeen
 link: https://binothaimeen.net/s/ZVBx9FWp
 mp3: https://sounds.binothaimeen.net/storage/uploads/ftawamp3/Lw_307_15.mp3
-summary: The Adhan at the time of the newborn’s birth is a Sunnah.
-As for the Iqamah, the narration concerning it is weak, so it is not a Sunnah.
+summary: "The Adhan at the time of the newborn\u2019s birth is a Sunnah.
+As for the\
+  \ Iqamah, the narration concerning it is weak, so it is not a Sunnah."
 lang: en
 translation: true
 muftis: